mongodb/leafygreen-ui/packages/table/UPGRADE.md

-# v10 to v11
+# Upgrading v10 to v11

-v11 introduces a large set of new features including virtualized scrolling and sticky header rows.
+Table v11 introduces a large set of new features and API changes including virtualized scrolling, sticky header rows, and a composition-based API.
 For a functional overview, refer to the [project brief](https://docs.google.com/document/u/1/d/1AaZfYAGi9MCxU-cutWovDwTl_4jViUP34QwMFiWMSxU/edit).

 ## Overview

-The largest change is that the usage API has changed to a set of UI components that wrap HTML Table elements (e.g. `<thead>` equates to the `<TableHead>` component).
-This should improve the DX of creating basic tables.
+Most notably, we have updated the table API to make use of composition, exporting a set of UI components that wrap HTML Table elements (i.e. `<thead>` equates to the `<TableHead>` component).
+This should improve the DX of creating basic tables, as it feels more similar to the DX of building HTML tables.

-For more complex functionalities, v11 exports the `useLeafygreenTable` hook which leverages the [react-table](https://tanstack.com/table/v8) and [react-virtual]() libraries.
+For more complex features, v11 exports the `useLeafygreenTable` hook which leverages the [react-table](https://tanstack.com/table/v8) and [react-virtual]() libraries.

 As of v11.0.0, the hook supports:

 - virtualized scrolling
 - nested rows